mlswg/mls-protocol/draft-ietf-mls-protocol.md

 A step in this chain (the second subscript) is called a "generation".
 The details of application key derivation are described in the
 {{astree}} section below.

+[[ OPEN ISSUE: With the addition of Proposals, handshake encryption is now broken.
+We need a framework where each sender has multiple keys, so we should probably just generate another AStree for handshake encryption. ]]

 # Initialization Keys